hschafer2017/Sports-Multi-timer-Assistant/README.md

 I saw this opportunity to create an application that would cut down on the number of people involved in the timing process, hoping to improve the efficiency of the meets and feedback to the athletes and coaches.
 This application could be optimised for any timed sport, and this version works with both swimming and track.

 Coaches and timers alike can choose a sport, meet, event, heat, and lane numbers which all help them keep track of what's going on in a meet.
-It also allows them to give their atheletes instant feedback after a race, since the times show up after you've saved them and then hit 'view times.'
+It also allows them to give their athletes instant feedback after a race, since the times show up after you've saved them and then hit 'view times.'
 I also wanted to make sure they were able to see cumulative results for the meet, instead of just one event at a time.

 No theme was used for this design, the modern design was chosen because with a lot of timers and data on a page, it can appear messy and unorganized.
 I didn't want this, so while I wanted the timers, times, and event options on one page, I thought splitting the page into thirds vertically would be the best way to do this, creating a noticable difference between each third.